explodecomputer/gibandjo.com/part2/2-photos/index.md

 {% include timeline-pictures %}

 {% assign imagepath = "/img/collage/small/random_bloke.jpg" %}
 {% assign imagecaption = "This is our favourite picture.
 Taken just before the civil ceremony at after we had walked to the Bristol Registry Office.
-The bloke on the left is not at all random." %}
+The bloke on the left is not at all random but he does a good job advertising male grooming." %}
 {% include timeline-pictures %}

 {% assign imagepath = "/img/collage/small/civil_ceremony.jpg" %}
-{% assign imagecaption = "The total failure of the Registrar to pronounce either of our names correctly, or even consistently incorrectly, was highly amusing but we managed to keep the laughter under control." %}
+{% assign imagecaption = "The total failure of the Registrar to pronounce either of our names correctly, or even consistently incorrectly, was highly amusing but we mostly managed to keep the laughter under control." %}
 {% include timeline-pictures %}

 {% assign imagepath = "/img/collage/small/kitchen.jpg" %}